-Every mom is different when it comes what they need to be comfortable during labor.
-What one thinks unnecessary is a deal breaker for the another and vice versa.
+Every mom is different when it comes to what they need to be comfortable during labor.
+What one thinks is unnecessary is a deal-breaker for the another and vice versa.

 Ask me; there was a night and day difference between the way I packed my hospital bag with my first pregnancy vs. the second.
 With my first, I packed the kitchen sink, and 3/4th of the items came back home untouched.
 With my second, I knew exactly what I needed and packed just that.

 I put together a ‘realistic’ list, which I think every mom should bring to the hospital and will most likely use.I also have a printable hospital bag check list with a notes area where you can jot down some extras you might need.